AmilaKMAC/The-Gallant-Knight/README.md

 # The-Gallant-Knight

 ## Description
-This is a 2D side-scrolling action game where players control a courageous knight to navigate through obstacles and challenging terrain.
+This is a 2D action game where players control a courageous knight to navigate through obstacles and challenging terrain.
 The game features dynamic speed control for obstacles, animations, and interactive elements that enhance the gameplay experience.

 ## Features
 - Random obstacle generation with varied distances between obstacles.